vcerny01/website/content/articles/2022/self-improvement.md

 ---
-title: I’m Gonna Do All the Self-Improvement Memes at Once
+title: I’m Gonna Start Doing All the Self-Improvement Memes at Once
 layout: article
 date: "2022-03-19"
 ---